pskgokul/project-help/readme.md

 ## What your report should not contain

-* Videos (`.gif` is acceptable, though, but don't upload anything that is more than 25MB large)
+* Videos (But `.gif` is acceptable!
+Though __do not__ upload anything that is more than 25MB large.
+Github will reject it.)
 * Grammar or spelling errors
-* Incomplete sentences.
+* Plagarism.
+I will check your documents (it's easy to do this, since they will all be plain text).
+If you plagarize, it will be obvious.

+## Some things you are allowed to do but might not be obvious

-You are _allowed_ to use external links!
+* You _are_ allowed to use external links!
 You are also encouraged to cite other books and papers (see below for that).
+* You _are_ allowed to use HTML within your Markdown document, so long as it renders appropriately within Github.
+You should check that it does render appropriately by creating a private Github repository for your report and ensuring it works as you expect!

 ## How to submit